Large Language Model-Based Intelligent Antenna Design System: Introduction

-Although have not been used in antenna modeling, LLMs are investigated for automated macro scripting for 3D mechanical structure modeling.
+A recent innovation, Large Language Models (LLMs), provides a promising solution, bridging prompt and codes from macros and optimization scripts by its ability of geometry understanding \cite{parra2024can}, parameterization \cite{wu2023cad} and code generation \cite{lin2024llm}.
+Prompt is the input to the LLMs and can be texts and/or images.
+Although have not been used in antenna design, LLMs are investigated for automated macro scripting for 3D mechanical structure modeling.
 Some pioneer research works and findings are as follows. \cite{zamfirescu2023johnny} shows weak prompts can lead to poor responses and task failures. \cite{li2025llm4cad} shows that LLMs with vision capabilities (i.e., image recognition) outperform text-only LLMs as the modeling complexity increases. \cite{badagabettu2024query2cad} collects macro templates and benchmark test cases to assess LLM-based modeling techniques.
 SolidWorks employs LLMs in modeling mechanical components \cite{deng2024investigation}.

-Despite the advancements in applying LLMs to 3D modeling, two limitations are restricting their applications in antenna modeling: (1) There is limited research considering multi-modal input (i.e., not only textual descriptions, but also image input) \cite{li2025llm4cad}, but is highly needed in LLM-enabled antenna modeling, especially for reproducing models from the literature.
-(2) Antenna modeling often consists of a series of solids' modeling and boolean operations among them, which is quite different from mechanical modeling's process of selecting one model and configuring its parameters \cite{li2025llm4cad}.
+Despite the advancements in applying LLMs to 3D modeling, three limitations are restricting their applications in antenna modeling and optimization: \begin{itemize} \item There is limited research considering multi-modal input (i.e., not only textual descriptions, but also image input) \cite{li2025llm4cad}, but is crucial for LLM-enabled antenna modeling, especially for reproducing models from the literature. \item Antenna modeling typically involves creating multiple solids and performing Boolean operations among them, which differs from the mechanical modeling process of selecting one model and configuring its parameters \cite{li2025llm4cad}. \item To date, there has been little research aimed at integrating antenna modeling and optimization into a unified workflow. \end{itemize}